ArenKDesai/Aren-s-Notes/graphics lec.md

 2. **Vergence**: Using both eyes to identify an object's location
 3. **Disparity**: Using the difference between what you've previously seen and what you're currently seeing.
 	1. These two combined are **stereo**.
 There are more cues that come from one image.
-For example, **occlusion** is when one object is in front of another
+1. **Occlusion**: One object is in front of another.
+2. Perspective: